Megoos/gRPC-web-example/README.md

 - the `protoc` binary, _and_
 - the `protoc-gen-grpc-web` plugin.

-> You can download the `protoc-gen-grpc-web` protoc plugin from our
+> You can download the `protoc-gen-grpc-web` protoc plugin from
 > [release](https://github.com/grpc/grpc-web/releases) page.
 >
 > If you don't already have `protoc` installed, you will have to download it